keeganjk/urchin/README.md

 <hr>

 > ### 8.
 Allow connections
-> Make sure that you allow connections before the client runs the file.
+> Run `urchin` before the client runs the file.
-> Once the client has connected, you will pbe notified and you will have a command prompt.
+> Once the client has connected, you will be notified and you will have a command prompt of `$ `.
-> From here, you can enter commands.
+> From here, you can enter commands to run on the client.
 >
 > Happy hacking!